bilgino/angularforddd/README.md

 }
 ```

-Requiring the view model provider service in the view controller class:
+Requesting the view model provider service in the view controller class:

 ```
 @Component({